 Investing doesn’t require great wealth or complicated strategies.
 You just need to put today’s dollars – even small amounts – where time and compounding interest can help them grow.

 Financial market volatility – real or anticipated – is often accompanied by a strong emotional reaction.
 The simple reason: you’re human.

 For some things you buy, if you pay more, you get more.
 But paying more for a mutual fund may mean you get less.
 Here’s why.

 Small-Company Stock Fund co-manager Mark Ashton was one of four panelists who participated in an Asset TV roundtable on small-cap investing.
 You can see excerpts from this discussion, videotaped April 13, 2016, where Mark talks about the team’s approach to stock selection and view of opportunities in the small-cap space.

 Past performance does not guarantee future results.
-Investing in small-company stocks poses special risks.
 Share prices of small-capitalization stock funds may be more volatile than those of large-capitalization stock funds.
-Smaller companies may have limited product lines, markets or financial resources, or their management teams may have less depth and expertise, compared with large-capitalization companies.
+Smaller companies may have limited product lines, markets, financial resources or their management teams may have less depth and expertise compared with large-capitalization companies.